Coronavirus: Information for Refugees & Asylum Seekers

 Currently, deportations from Germany take place despite the corona pandemic raging worldwide.
 Whether they take place, however, depends on available flight connections and entry/quarantine restrictions.
 “Dublin”-related deportations are also resumed and may take place.
 If you are concerned that you may be affected, contact the Pro Asyl hotline, the proper Refugee Council or your lawyer.
 You can learn more about the deportation process in our chapter “Deportation”.

 During 2020, due to the coronavirus pandemic, Dublin-case deportations to other European countries were suspended for a few months.
 The Federal Office for Migration and Refugees (BAMF) was previously of the opinion that the transfer deadlines will "pause" during the coronavirus pandemic, only to continue afterwards.
-The idea, however, was legally controversial, as both the EU and various courts have ruled that the transfer deadlines continued to run during the Corona pandemic.
+The idea, however, was legally controversial.
+Namely, both the European Court of Justice and various other courts have ruled that the transfer deadlines continued to run during the Coronavirus pandemic.